Use these tips to maximize revenue at your next fundraising auction.

 Virtual auction

-Virtual auctions have become increasingly popular in recent years, and they’re one of the most engaging options for an online event.
-To maintain virtual engagement:
+Virtual auctions have become increasingly popular, and they’re one of the most engaging options for an online event.
+To maintain virtual engagement and immerse your remote supporters in the bidding process, use these key tips:

 • Make the event as interactive as possible with chat functions, mobile bidding software, and breakout rooms to encourage connection and shared experiences.